Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 Along with taking slower breaths, remind yourself that you have just as much to offer to the conversation as the person you are speaking with.
 And you can always steer the conversation to topics that put you at ease.

-The people you encounter — whether it's friends, colleagues or strangers — will like you more than you think, as Gillian Sandstrom, psychologist and researcher at the University of Essex in the United Kingdom, told NPR's Life Kit.
+The people you encounter — whether it's friends, colleagues or strangers — will like you more than you think, as Gillian Sandstrom, a psychologist and researcher at the University of Essex in the United Kingdom, told NPR's Life Kit.

 "When you talk to someone else, you're actually going to brighten their day," Sandstrom says.